 Ethical hackers use hacking techniques to improve the security of websites: they will try to hack into a company's website (with that company's permission) and then inform the company about weaknesses in its security.
 Then, the company can use that information to prevent future cyberattacks.
 The job is also advertised as 'penetration tester', 'information security consultant' or 'network security specialist'.

 You've got to have a good knowledge base to be an ethical hacker: you can take a Certified Ethical Hacker course, and a masters degree in information security may be useful, but the job rests on excellent knowledge of IT systems and software and constant practical experience with computers.
 A degree in computer science and/or extensive self-taught computer knowledge will serve you well.

-As well as being an exciting and important job, ethical hackers are in high demand and are compensated well: the median UK salary for a certified hacker is £60,000.
+As well as being an exciting and important job, ethical hackers are in high demand and are compensated well: you could earn a salary of £60,000.

 Something varied: oceanographer – move between the lab and the sea